 Select firm, tender stems 1-1/2 to 2-1/2 inches in diameter.
 If dirty, they should be washed and dried.
 Trim tops to allow only 1 to 2 inches remaining, and trim bottoms to 1/2 inch.
 Exhibit one entire plant with roots in water.
 Lower, discolored leaves may be removed.

 - Muskmelon or cantaloupe

 Most melons shown will be of the netted type.
 These separate from their stems when ripe and should be shown without stem attached.
 Crenshaw melons should be represented in a separate class and should be shown with about an inch of stem attached.
 Select well-formed, round fruits with slightly sunken stem scar.
 Netting should be well defined with the rind showing a grayish or yellowish tinge.
 Clean with a soft brush rather than washing.

 Select fresh, green, fairly straight pods no longer than 4 inches with about 1/2 inch of stem attached.
 Clean by gently brushing, but do not wash pods.

-May be classed as the flat, American type (ex.
-Ebenezer) and the round European types (Bermuda, Spanish).
+May be classed as the flat, American type (for example, Ebenezer) and the round European types (Bermuda, Spanish).
 Further breakdown according to color (red, yellow, white) may also be specified.
 Select large, smooth, clean bulbs.
 The neck should be dry and trimmed to 1/2 to 1 inch.
 Brush clean and remove extremely loose outer dry skins.
 Leave on dry skin that is clean and fairly tight to the bulb.
 Do not peel onions beyond dry, mature skins.
 Roots should be clean and left on the bulb, although they may be trimmed back to no less than 1/2 inch for a neater display.
 Never cut them off entirely.